Embroidermodder/libembroidery/README.md

 One problem to the problem of supporting both systems with abundant memory (such as a 2010s or later desktop) and with scarce memory (such as embedded systems) is that they don't share the same assembly language.
 To deal with
-this: there will be two equivalent softwares which are hand engineered to be similar but one will be in C and the other in the assembly dialects we support.
+this: there will be two equivalent software which are hand engineered to be similar but one will be in C and the other in the assembly dialects we support.

 All assembly will be intended for embedded systems only, since a slightly